Genomics-KingLab/bioinformatics-support/scripts/calibrated-alignment/README.md

 --------------------------------------------------
 ## Prerequisites

-To run this pipeline you need to fundamentally need to have 4 files:
+To run this pipeline you fundamentally need to have 4 files:
 1. Fasta file for the spike-in genome
 2. Fasta file for the genome of interest
 3. A sequencing fastq file(s) (one per read)
-4. A metadata txt file.
-This is a 3-columns tab-separated file (with no header) containing in order:
+4. A 3-columns tab-separated file (check the [Creating a metadata file](#creating-a-metadata-file) section to see how to create it) containing:
    1. Sample name
    2. Name of sequencing read 1
    3. Name of sequencing read 2

+### Software dependencies

+To run the scripts within this repository you need to have installed:
-You also need to have installed the [dplyr R package](https://dplyr.tidyverse.org/) in the same R module you will be using for running this pipeline.
-If this is R/4.4.0 then simply:
+1.[dplyr](https://dplyr.tidyverse.org/) R package in the same R module you will be using for running this pipeline.
+Here I am using R/4.4.0.
+So for example:

 ```
 module load R/4.4.0 # load the module